sugarkube/sugarkube/docs/OVERVIEW.md

     * This allows you to have:
       * Per-developer local/remote k8s clusters
       * Ephemeral testing/staging/performance testing clusters that could be, for example, brought up in the morning, used throughout the day, then terminated at night.
-      * Regular fully-automated disaster recovery drills
+      * Regular fully-automated disaster recovery drills (excluding data)
     * Creating a cluster begins by running a configurable initialisation step.
 This can be used to e.g. provision the infrastructure you'll install kops into, or create load balancers to feed into kops.
 It then invokes the configured cluster provisioner to bring a cluster online.
   * A command which reads manifests and idempotently installs kapps into the specified target cluster:
     * It can query cluster state via several plugins, by default by directly invoking the `Helm` binary.
 In future this could be through backends like Consul.
 After determining which kapps are already installed it will create a plan describing which kapps will be installed at which versions, and which credentials each needs from each secret provider.